-The site has worked to safely reduce remaining radioactivity in the facility by 98 %, through the removal of more than 7 miles of contaminated piping, and over 50 tons of contaminated equipment.
+The site has worked to safely reduce the remaining radioactivity in the facility by 98%, through the removal of more than 7 miles of contaminated piping, and over 50 tons of contaminated equipment.
 These efforts were done to ensure that removal is safe and protective of the surrounding community.
-An extensive modeling and air monitoring system has been established to ensure any potential radiological exposure from removal activities is kept well below regulatory levels and is protective of the site's surroundings.
+An extensive modeling and air monitoring system has been established to ensure any potential radiological exposure from removal activities is kept well below regulatory levels.

-DOE and its cleanup contractor at West Valley are committed to keeping state and local officials, nearby residents and other stakeholders informed of the preparations and progress of the MPPB removal effort.
+DOE and its cleanup contractor at the WVDP are committed to keeping state and local officials, nearby residents and other stakeholders informed of the preparations and progress of the MPPB removal effort.